Double wishbone suspension

 A double wishbone suspension is an independent suspension design for automobiles using two (occasionally parallel) wishbone-shaped arms to locate the wheel.
 Each wishbone or arm has two mounting points to the chassis and one joint at the knuckle.
 The shock absorber and coil spring mount to the wishbones to control vertical movement.
-Double wishbone designs allow the engineer to carefully control the motion of the wheel throughout suspension travel, controlling such parameters as camber angle, caster angle, toe pattern, roll center height, scrub radius, scuff and more.
+Double wishbone designs allow the engineer to carefully control the motion of the wheel throughout suspension travel, controlling such parameters as camber angle, caster angle, toe pattern, roll center height, scrub radius, scuff (mechanical abrasion), and more.

 Implementation

-The double-wishbone suspension can also be referred to as "double A-arms", though the arms themselves can be A-shaped, L-shaped, or even a single bar linkage.
+The double-wishbone suspension can also be referred to as "double A-arms", though the arms themselves can be A-shaped or L-shaped.
 A single wishbone or A-arm can also be used in various other suspension types, such as variations of the MacPherson strut.
-The upper arm is usually shorter to induce negative camber as the suspension jounces (rises), and often this arrangement is titled an "SLA" or "short long arms" suspension.
+The upper arm is usually shorter to induce negative camber as the suspension jounces (rises), and often this arrangement is titled an "SLA" or "short, long arms" suspension.
 When the vehicle is in a turn, body roll results in positive camber gain on the lightly loaded inside wheel, while the heavily loaded outer wheel gains negative camber.

 Between the outboard end of the arms is a knuckle.
-The knuckle contains a kingpin for horizontal radial movement in older designs, and rubber or trunion bushings for vertical hinged movement.
-In newer designs, a ball joint at each end allow for all movement.
+The knuckle contains a kingpin for horizontal radial movement in older designs, and rubber or trunnion bushings for vertical hinged movement.
+In newer designs, a ball joint at each end allows for all movement.
 Attached to the knuckle at its center is a bearing hub, or in many older designs, a spindle to which the wheel bearings are mounted.

 To resist fore-aft loads such as acceleration and braking, the arms require two bushings or ball joints at the body.